 HR departments will have a lot of work in 2016, reinventing themselves.
 Any organisation that takes digital transformation seriously is bound to transform its HR processes.
-HR departments can and should start playing a major part in digital transformation.
+HR departments have a major part to play in digital transformation.

 The processes put in place by HR departments were meant to deal with increasingly layered organisations in which measurable tasks were performed by a growing group of workers.
 Goal setting and performance management are key terms in an HR driven environment.
 They belong to a culture of supervision, control and efficiency seeking improvements.